johannfr/zup/README.md

 ### Log-work-window

 It's pretty self explanatory.
-You get a list of open issues (any type: Task, Bug, Story, Epic, whatever), a predefined list of durations and a "Register" button.
+You get a list of UserStories that have a status of either "Open" or "Test", a predefined list of durations and a "Register" button.

 Since this window pops up periodically, you may not always be in a situation where you want to be thinking about how much time you want to log to your issues, so there's a